isaacsimmons/environment-parser/README.md

 ### Testing

-Tests are written using [jest](https://jestjs.io/) and can be run with `yarn test`.
+Tests are written using [jest](https://jestjs.io/) and can be found in `/src/*.test.ts`.
+They can be run with `yarn test`.

 ### Linting

 Linting is provided by [eslint](https://eslint.org/) and based on the typescript-recommended ruleset.
-Run `yarn lint` to check for lint errors, `yarn lint --fix` to attempt to auto-fix them.
+Run `yarn lint` to check for lint errors, `yarn lint --fix` to attempt to automatically fix them.

 ### Building and Publishing